AdrienBrFa/NBA_Games_Prediction_ML_NN/docs/stage_b1_leakage_audit.md

 - Test AUC: 0.62-0.65
 - Test Log-Loss: 0.65-0.70 (reasonable)

-### Comparison to Stage A1
+### Comparison to Stage A
-- Stage A1 Test AUC: 0.598
+- Stage A Test AUC: 0.598
-- Stage B1 Target: 0.62-0.65
+- Stage B Target: 0.62-0.65
 - Expected improvement: +2-5 AUC points from team statistics

 ---

 ## Conclusion

-The Stage B1 pipeline contained **critical data leakage** where the model had access to game outcomes and current game statistics.
+The Stage B pipeline contained **critical data leakage** where the model had access to game outcomes and current game statistics.
 This has been identified and fixed by:

 1. Explicitly excluding 101 columns containing current game stats
-2. Keeping only Stage A1 features + rolling features (_last5, _last10)
+2. Keeping only Stage A features + rolling features (_last5, _last10)
 3. Validating that rolling features use correct temporal ordering

 The fix is implemented in `scripts/preprocessing.py`.
 Re-running the pipeline should now produce realistic results (~0.62-0.65 AUC).